Cameroon: Languages

 The official percentage of French and English speakers by the Presidency of Cameroon is estimated to be 70% and 30% respectively.
 German, the language of the original colonisers, has long since been displaced by French and English.
 Cameroonian Pidgin English is the lingua franca in the formerly British-administered territories.
 A mixture of English, French, and Pidgin called Camfranglais has been gaining popularity in urban centres since the mid-1970s.

 In addition to the official languages, there are between 250 and 280 languages spoken by nearly 20 million Cameroonians.
 The number of languages makes Cameroon one of the most linguistically diverse countries in the world.

-In 2017, there were language protests by the Anglophone population against perceived oppression by francophone speakers.
+In 2017, there were language protests by the Anglophone population against perceived oppression by Francophone speakers.
 The military was deployed against the protesters and people were killed, hundreds imprisoned and thousands fled the country.
 This culminated in the declaration of an independent Republic of Ambazonia, which has since evolved into the Anglophone Crisis.
 It is estimated that by June 2020, 740,000 people had been internally displaced as a result of this crisis.

 Religion

 Cameroon has a high level of religious freedom and diversity.
-The majority faith is Christianity, practised by about two-thirds of the population, while Islam is a significant minority faith, adhered to by about one-fourth.
+The majority faith is Christianity, practised by about two-thirds of the population, while Islam is the second largest religion, adhered to by just under one-third.
 In addition, traditional faiths are practised by many.
 Muslims are most concentrated in the north, while Christians are concentrated primarily in the southern and western regions, but practitioners of both faiths can be found throughout the country.
 Large cities have significant populations of both groups.
 Muslims in Cameroon are divided into Sufis, Salafis, Shias, and non-denominational Muslims.